natenka/pyneng-book-en/docs/source/book/10_useful_functions/print.rst

         print(num, end=' ')
         time.sleep(1)

-Try running the function.
-The numbers does not appear one per second but all appear after 10 seconds.
+Try running a function.
+Numbers does not appear one per second but all appear after 10 seconds.

-This is because when output is displayed on standard output the **flush** is performed after line feed character.
+This is because when output is displayed on standard output, **flush** is performed after line feed character.

-In order to make script work properly the **flush** should be set to True (print_nums_oneline_fixed.py file):
+In order to make script work properly **flush** should be set to True (print_nums_oneline_fixed.py file):

 .. code:: python